foomprep/robby.nvim/README.md

 detect visual mode but not add any context to the prompt.

 ## Contributing
 AI programming is an interesting new space and contributions are welcome and encouraged.
-I'd like to add all kinds of different features and the project is SUPER alpha.
-I'd really just like   You can find TODOs by `grep`ing the root directory.
+I'm interested in what seeing people can do with very simple tools that leverage language models.
+You can find TODOs by `grep`ing the root directory
 ```
 grep -rnw . -e TODO
 ```